 The option 'no-texinfo.tex' can be used to eliminate the requirement for texinfo.tex.
-Use of the variable TEXINFO_TEX is preferable, however, because that allows the dvi target to still work.
+Use of the variable TEXINFO_TEX is preferable, however, because that allows the dvi, ps, and pdf targets to still work.

 Automake generates an install-info target; some people apparently use this.
 By default, info pages are installed by 'make install'.
 This can be prevented via the no-installinfo option.